By SMH NICU Medical Director Rebecca Schilling, DO

 And it can be quite a stay.
 A baby born extremely premature may have to stay months in the NICU.

-The SMH NICU has had no less than four 'babymoon' babies born early and unexpectedly in our area in the last year.
+The SMH NICU has had no less than seven 'babymoon' babies born early and unexpectedly in our area in the last 18 months.
 Some born as young as 25 weeks.
 And these families may be considered the 'lucky' ones.
 They have had their babies in a city where there is an OB Emergency room and Level 3 NICU ready for their arrival.
 While premature and unexpected deliveries are standard practice for this team, it's a far different experience for the families.